datalakehouse/docs/docs/products/postgresql/howto/pagila.rst

 With your new PostgreSQL service, you can quickly load the sample dataset by clicking on the "Load sample dataset" button.

 .. image:: /images/products/postgresql/pagila-load-sample-dataset.png
-    :alt: A screenshot of the Aiven Console showing the "Load sample dataset" button.
+    :alt: A screenshot of the DLH Console showing the "Load sample dataset" button.

 After loading the data, connect to the PostgreSQL instance using the command below.
-The ``SERVICE_URI`` value can be found in the Aiven Console dashboard.
+The ``SERVICE_URI`` value can be found in the DLH Console dashboard.

 .. code:: shell